 I went to Central for all 4 years of high school and graduated last year.
 I had a great time there and had so many teachers that I connected with-in fact it was hard for me to choose who I wanted to give me my diploma at graduation!
 I worked in the Guidance Office my junior year and I don't know where these claims that the teachers dont' care about their students is coming from.
 Everyone who worked there was dedicated to their job and their students.
 If you are motivated and ready to ask for help they'll help you.
 It's a great school with some really great teahcers.

-Central Crossing High School is a public high school in Grove City.
+Central Crossing High School is a public high school in Galloway.
 The principal of Central Crossing High School is Mrs. Jill V. Burke, whose e-mail is email@example.com.
-1,549 students attend Central Crossing High School and identify mostly as Hispanic; White, non-Hispanic; and Asian/Pacific Islander.
+1,549 students go to Central Crossing High School and identify mostly as Hispanic; White, non-Hispanic; and Asian/Pacific Islander.
 22% of the 1,549 students here are classified as "economically disadvantaged", and 47% have subsidized lunches.
 The ratio of students to teachers at Central Crossing High School is 19:1.
 South-Western Career Academy is one of the nearest high schools.

 - Ceramics sculpture

 - Video film production

 |Students eligible for free or reduced-price lunch program||47%||57%|

 CCHS SUCKS!!!!!! teachers dont care about us! dont want to help us one-on-one.
 I use to get good grades in middle school but gesssh? the work is really hard! every teacher and most of the principles are strict and hard hearted! and are all in a robot-like trance to just go by the book move on brush you off... really terrible! theres always a cloud hanging over our school! cant wait till I graduate in 2013!!!!!